Skip to main content

 Leading and lagging indicators of outcome quality

-What’s next for us?
+What’s next for Test Double

 Despite being named Test Double, our heritage is not “we like tests.”
 We care about feedback loops, clarity, ease of change, and minimizing unintended consequences.
-We care about working in a way that makes change safer and systems more understandable.
+In the pre-AI era, that often showed up as code-centric rigor because the production of code dominated the cost structure of software consulting.

 In the AI era, code is cheap.
 Ambiguity and a bad plan are a lot more expensive.